lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ### - Viewing Course Commitment and Status Breakdown
 1. [From your course's view page](#Navigating-to-the-View-Course-Page), look for the "Commitments in This Course" section.
-2. In the "Status Breakdown" section, you will see a pie chart containing a breakdown of all commitment statuses made in your course.
+2. In the "Status Breakdown" section, you will see a pie chart containing a status breakdown of all commitment statuses made in your course.
-3. The "Commitments Made in This Course" section contains the names of all commitments created in your course.
-You can click on the link for each to view the commitment's details.

 ![Associated Commitments Section](<../Auxiliary Files/Images/User_Images/associated_commitments_section.png>)